apache/mynewt-site/docs/newtmgr/install_mac.md

 🍺  /usr/local/Cellar/mynewt-newtmgr/HEAD-7bdd773: 3 files, 17MB, built in 22 seconds
 ```
 <br>
-To switch back to the stable release version (1.1.0) of newtmgr, you can run:
+To switch back to the latest stable release version (1.1.0) of newtmgr, you can run:
 ```no-highlight
 $brew switch mynewt-newtmgr 1.1.0
 Cleaning /usr/local/Cellar/mynewt-newtmgr/1.1.0